systematic-magic/vendors/front_matter.rst

 2.3.
 The following Latin terms must be written in italics: *in vivo, in vitro, in utero, in situ, via*.
 All other words/terms formatted by author in italics must be preserved in italics.

 2.4.
-There should be PDF, HTML, Supplementary Files, Order a Reprint links below the title.
-Links should be hyperlinked.
+There must be PDF, HTML, Supplementary Files, Order a Reprint links below the title.
+Links must be hyperlinked.
 Supplementary Files link is required only when article has supplementary files.
+Links must be separated from each other by space and pipe (|).
+See screenshot below for details.

 2.5.
 The format of the links should be as follows: